AdobeDocs/express-add-ons-docs/src/pages/guides/develop/frameworks-libraries-bundling.md

 # Using Web Frameworks and Libraries

 ## Typescript definitions
-A TypeScript definitions package (`ccweb-add-on-sdk-types`) is automatically included in the `package.json` for the `typescript` and `react-typescript` templates, and provides auto-completion and type checking capabilities for the `AddOnSdk`.
-To use, simply import the types needed in your `.ts` file, such as:
+The AddOnSdk is a set of interfaces written in TypeScript, and a TypeScript definitions package (`ccweb-add-on-sdk-types`) is automatically included in the `package.json` for the `typescript` and `react-typescript` templates, and provides auto-completion and type checking capabilities you can  leverage with the intellisense features provided in IDE's such as Visual Studio Code.
+To use them, simply import the types needed in your `.ts` file, such as:

 ```ts
 import {